Desingularizing isolated conical singularities: Uniform estimates via weighted Sobolev spaces: Introduction

 \section{Introduction}

 It is a common problem in Differential Geometry to produce examples of (possibly immersed) Riemannian manifolds $(L,g)$ satisfying a given geometric constraint, usually a nonlinear PDE, on the metric (Einstein, constant scalar curvature, \textit{etc.}) or on the immersion (constant mean curvature, minimal, \textit{etc.}).
 If $L$ (or the immersion) happens to be singular, one then faces the problem of ``desingularizing'' it to produce a new, smooth, Riemannian manifold satisfying the same constraint.
 Often, one actually hopes to produce a family $(L_t,g_t)$ of manifolds satisfying the constraint and which converges in some sense to $(L,g)$ as $t\rightarrow 0$.

-Roughly speaking, the usual method for solving such desingularization problems is as follows.
-For simplicity, we focus on the situation where $L$ has only isolated point singularities and the constraint is on the metric.
+One typical way to solve this problem is via ``gluing''.
+We outline this construction as follows, focusing for simplicity on the situation where $L$ has only isolated point singularities and the constraint is on the metric.

 \

 \textbf{Step 1:} For each singular point $x\in L$, we look for an explicit smooth ``local model'': \textit{i.e.}, a manifold $(\hat{L},\hat{g})$ which satisfies a related, scale-invariant, constraint and which, outside of some compact region, is topologically and metrically similar to an annulus $B(x,\epsilon_1)\setminus B(x,\epsilon_2)$ in $L$, centered in the singularity.
 We can then glue $\hat{L}$ onto the manifold $L\setminus B(x,\epsilon_2)$, using the ``neck region'' $B(x,\epsilon_1)\setminus B(x,\epsilon_2)$ to interpolate between the two metrics.
 The fact that the neck region is ``small'' is usually not a problem: one can simply rescale $\hat{g}$ to $t^2\hat{g}$ so that now $(\hat{L},t^2\hat{g})$ is of similar size.
 The resulting manifold, which we denote $(\hat{L}\#L, \hat{g}\#g)$, satisfies the constraints outside of the neck region simply by construction.
 If the interpolation is done carefully we also get very good control over what happens on the neck.
 We think of $(\hat{L}\#L, \hat{g}\#g)$ as an ``approximate solution'' to the gluing problem.
 Rescaling also gives a way to build families: the idea is to glue $(\hat{L},t^2\hat{g})$ into $B(x,\epsilon_1)\setminus B(x,t\epsilon_2)$, producing a family $(L_t,g_t)$; intuitively, as $t\rightarrow 0$ the compact region in $\hat{L}$ collapses to the singular point $x$ and $L_t$ converges to $L$.